-Happy Birthday, Anne Frank!
-Anne Frank was born on June 12, 1929, in Frankfurt am Main in Germany.
-Her parents, Otto and Edith, concerned about growing antisemitism, moved the family to Amsterdam.
+Anne was born June 12, 1929, in Frankfurt am Main in Germany.
+Her parents, Otto and Edith, concerned about growing antisemitism in Europe, moved the family to Amsterdam.
 After the threat of what would become WWII (1939-1945) increased, the family attempted to leave Amsterdam to go to England or the U.S. but failed.

 For two years, the Franks, van Pels family, and dentist Fritz Pfeffer remained in hiding until August 4, 1944.
 Despite numerous investigations, no one is quite sure how their secret hiding place, an annex, was discovered.
 After their discovery, Margot and Anne were both sent to the Bergen-Belson concentration camp, opens a new window.
-Both Margot and Anne die in the camp in 1945.
-Otto is the only survivor.
+Both Margot and Anne died in the camp in 1945.
+Otto was the only survivor.

-In 1960, the house becomes the Ann Frank House Museum, which is open for tours.
+In 1960, the house became the Anne Frank House Museum, opens a new window, which is open for tours.
 In the years that followed the book's publication, scholars wondered which parts of the diary, opens a new window Otto edited out, especially as Anne had begun to rewrite her diary in hopes to publish it as a novel after the war.
-Some debates have also raged over the diary's authenticity.
-Recently, two previously unknown pages of her diary were discovered which show a more candid side of her personality.
+Some debates have also raged over the diary's authenticity, opens a new window.
+In 2019, two previously unknown pages, opens a new window of her diary were discovered which show a more candid side of her personality.

 Sadly, the chestnut tree that Anne wrote of in her diary ("Our chestnut tree is in full bloom.
 It's covered with leaves and is even more beautiful than last year.") fell in 2010.
 Dozens of saplings from the tree have been sent around the world to preserve the tree's legacy.
 Eleven of these saplings are here in the U.S, opens a new window.